Axway/amplify-central/content/en/docs/integrate_with_central/samples/_index.md

 weight: 450
 ---

-A collection of various resources to help you getting familiar with the Amplify Enterprise Marketplace objects definition and interaction.
+A collection of various resources to get you familiar with the Amplify Enterprise Marketplace objects definition and interaction.